sciZer0/7/v/README.md

 For now, the focus of the request is limited mainly to global b2p businesses but most likely, eventually, it might be significantly extended.

-So it might be relatively safe to suppose that in the nearest future, people will increasingly expect from all big social systems in general
+So it might be relatively safe to assume that in the nearest future, people will increasingly expect from all big social systems in general

 *— incl. state systems and money systems —*